Pohutukawa-2021/oil-collection/README.md

 # Oil Collection NZ

-> Oil Collection is a website for restaurants/cafes etc that have oil and/or fat waste to easily request a collection.
+> Oil Collection is a website for businesses that provides used cooking oil collection services.
+The website allows their clients to register their business and request oil collection with the click of a button.
 We created this for our final group project at [Enspiral Dev Academy](https://devacademy.co.nz/) and intend to continue building a viable product.

 <p align="center">
   <img src="./server/public/Oil-Collection.png">